oscbyspro/Ultimathnum/README.md

 Most comparable types provide a three-way *compared(to:)* method indicating whether the caller is less than, equal to, or greater than the argument.
-This is especially useful in the case of arbitrary integers, since it requires little more work than regular two-way comparisons.
+This is especially useful in the case of arbitrary integers, since it only requires a little more work than regular two-way comparisons.
 The return type is an enum called Signum.
-You may switch over it or use its [-1, 0, 1] semantics.
+You may switch over it or use its -1-0-1 semantics.

 <a name="corekit-divider"/>